Ehryk/ehryk.github.com/docs/OnChuckMissler.md

 ## Conclusion

 I hope the takeaway from this is simply that if you like Missler's program, and find it entertaining or illuminating in a spiritual sense, by all means purchase anything you like of his.
-However, his statements do not track with the objective reality that we share, his conceptions of science and fundamentally flawed and because he purports to be 'well researched' that his statements are contrary to even a cursory overview of modern science that he is knowingly cherry picking items that support his objective and does so knowing he is cherry picking.
+However, his statements do not track with the objective reality that we share, his conceptions of science and fundamentally flawed and because he purports to be 'well researched' that his statements are contrary to even a cursory overview of modern science that he is knowingly cherry picking items that support his objective and does so _fully knowing_ he is cherry picking.

 In these first 15 minutes of his video I could not discern anything that was shocking or even interesting, the claims are so off as to be unintelligible or nefariously incorrect with the intent to deceive.
 SNDM is the modern incarnation of a vast number of models under the category of Nebular Hypothesis (how did the sun form from a gas cloud ("Nebula")?), bears little in common with the original Laplacian models that contain well know issues, and are not taught in science courses as stellar formation (maybe as historical context), all of his claims have been refuted a thousand times and the refutation and resources are readily available to poke serious holes in any position he tries to advance, he uses the Gish Gallop to spray information out there faster than it can be possibly refuted (note the 15 minute : 3 hour ratio it took me to respond, and I'm sure I didn't address every single point he made).